tc39/notes/es7/2016-07/jul-27.md

 AWB: Want consistency across the whole construct, whether method, field or getter/setter

-AK: This isn't thought of as a statement, but rather as a declaration, so the evaluation of the computed property names gods with the other declarations
+AK: This isn't thought of as a statement, but rather as a declaration, so the evaluation of the computed property names goes with the other declarations

 (discussion re: transpilers)

 DH: "identifier : identifier" currently means type annotation

-w/r to this ^^ https://tc39.github.io/ecma262/#sec-forbidden-extensions:
+with respect to this ^^ https://tc39.github.io/ecma262/#sec-forbidden-extensions:

 > The Syntactic Grammar must not be extended in any manner that allows the token : to immediate follow source text that matches the BindingIdentifier nonterminal symbol.